-The economic function included under this caption consists of the provision of payments, cash, settlement, clearing and custody services by a credit institution, as an intermediary between own clients or as an intermediary between a client and one or several relevant FMIs, or the provision of (indirect) access to FMIs to other banks.
-In line with FSB guidance, the payments, clearing and settlement function is limited to services provided by banks to their clients.
-It does not cover services provided by (pure) FMI providers.
+The economic functions included under this caption shall consist of the provision of payments, cash, settlement, clearing and custody services by a credit institution, as an intermediary between own clients or as an intermediary between a client and one or several relevant FMIs, or the provision of (indirect) access to FMIs to other banks.
+In line with FSB guidance on the Identification of Critical Functions and Critical Shared Services, the payments, clearing and settlement function is limited to services provided by banks to their clients.
+This category does not cover services provided by (pure) FMI providers.
 For the purpose of this template, FMIs include payment systems, securities settlement systems, central securities depositories and central counterparties (and do not include trade repositories).